 Be sensitive to all families and staff and keep your child at home for 48 hours if they have suffered from diarrhoea and/or vomiting.

 Provide the contact details of either the parent or a designated adult that is available to collect their child if they become ill during a wraparound session.
+Parents must provide an emergency contact for someone to be able to collect their child within 30 mins.

 When you book a wraparound or holiday club session you adhere to have read the above agreement and confirm my acceptance of the conditions stated until August 2024.